What is Xero clearing account and do I need one?

 Step-by-Step Flow of Transactions (Shopify → Xero) using Post to Xero

-This flow diagram explains how the Post to Xero app automatically handles the flow of Shopify orders, payments, and bills into Xero, using a Clearing Account to simplify reconciliation.
+This flow diagram explains how the Post to Xero app handles Shopify orders, payments and fees in Xero using a Clearing Account.

 Step 1: Customers Place Orders on Shopify